fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> What do IT companies care about, what do they want from their products?

 > Don't you hate the behavior of the "this" keyword in Javascript/Typescript?
 Specially when reading code that you haven't written yourself?

 > Is there a benefit for a web developer to learn Elixir?